5 Most Common Edible Mushrooms in Missouri

 Morels are a well-known edible mushroom among mushroom hunters.
 You must be careful when mushroom hunting for edible mushrooms in Missouri.
 Morels can make people sick when confused for the poisonous mushroom false morel or when prepared incorrectly.

 Morels are easy to spot with their clear, pitted, and thimble-shaped cap, with a few other distinctive features.
-Because many morels look like each other, they can be hard to identify.

 To get the best taste out of your morels, sear them in oil on high heat, like any other mushroom.
 The morel will brown nicely; you can continue softening them on a lower heat.